 - 10 steps to help you achieve (and maintain) a home that is clutter-free

 - guidance room-by-room to help you acquire more space and serenity

 - explaining how your family household can all be involved in decluttering

 - illustrating how this way of life can contribute to saving the planet

 Before I had even finished reading this book, my eyes were opened to its possibilities:

 Not long after reading a chapter, I had a disastrous day when I couldn't stop spilling things or knocking them over.
 It started when I accidentally broke a raw egg, which dripped all over my open kitchen drawer.
 Normally I would just have mopped the place where the egg spilt, but, mindful of Francine Jay's advice, I duly emptied the complete contents of the drawer out on my kitchen counter, thoroughly mopped out the whole drawer, and put back only the items which I use regularly.

 Then I considered which things I should just throw away, which things might actually be useful to someone else and who I might pass them on to, and whether there were any other articles which I considered were worth keeping.

-I sorted out quite a large pile of utensils which I had not used for years
+I surprised myself by sorting out quite a large pile of utensils which I had not used for years.

 I put them in the dishwasher and gave them a clean-up, so that they looked as good as they would ever look, and my plan was to take them to a charity shop, after first letting my daughter select any she wanted.
 I was quite proud of myself.